 Posted on October 15th, 2010 by

-How is this drug used?
-Gardasil® is FDA approved for the prevention of some diseases or pre-cursors to diseases caused by the human papillomavirus (HPV) types 6, 11, 16, or 18.
-Gardasil is approved for females ages 9 to 26.
+For which conditions is this drug approved?
+Methylprednisolone is FDA approved for the palliative treatment of leukemia or non-Hodgkin’s lymphoma in adults and for childhood acute leukemia.
+It is also indicated for the treatment of hypercalcemia (high levels of calcium in the blood) associated with cancer.
 It is important for patients to remember that physicians have the ability to prescribe medication for conditions other than those for which the drug has been approved by the FDA.
 Patients who have received a prescription of this drug for a condition other than which it is approved may wish to discuss this issue with their physician.

-What are the common side effects of treatment with Gardasil?
+What are the common (may occur in 30% or more of patients) side effects of treatment with methylprednisolone?

 This is not a complete list of side effects.
 Some patients may experience other side effects that are not listed here.
 Patients may wish to discuss with their physician the other less common side effects of this drug, some of which may be serious.

 Some side effects may require medical attention.
 Other side effects do not require medical attention and may go away during treatment.
 Patients should check with their physician about any side effects that continue or are bothersome.

 What can patients do to help alleviate or prevent discomfort and side effects?

 • Pay careful attention to the physician’s instructions and inform the physician of any side effects.

 • Wear sunscreen and protective clothing and try to minimize sun exposure.

 • Drink plenty of fluids.
 (Patients should ask their physician about the amount of liquid to consume during a day.)